 All the unprotected Cumberland Forest lands are slated to be logged.

 The Cumberland Community Forest Society (CCFS) is dedicated to purchasing these lands and returning them to the community and the commons.
-To date, the CCFS has purchased 500 acres with the most recent purchase being completed on December 21st 2022.
+To date, the CCFS has purchased 545 acres with the most recent purchase being completed on December 21st 2022.
 This recent purchase connects to Coal Creek Historic Park and protected areas in the Cumberland Forest and at Comox Lake.
 Together these parcels are forming a contiguous corridor of protected natural areas.
 We wish to see this important protected corridor continue to grow.

 We’re not done yet.

 The CCFS is committed to continuing its work to further establish the Cumberland Forest as a protected space for generations to come!
 Donors and supporters are being actively sought to make future purchases possible.